jj1bdx/vim-freebsd-luadyn/README.md

 # FreeBSD vim experimental port for adding if\_lua

-* _Note well:_ as of 24-MAR-2014, this repository is frozen.
+* _Note well:_ as of 4-APR-2014, this repository is frozen.
 If any Lua plugin related bug happens again, this repository will be reactivated.
-Always try editors/vim first, and do not forget to send the problem reports.
+Always try the FreeBSD Port `editors/vim` first, and do not forget to send the problem reports.

+* 4-APR-2014: updated to editors/vim 7.4.229\_1 port r349847.

 * 24-MAR-2014: updated to editors/vim 7.4.205\_1 port r348181.